statamic/docs/content/collections/docs/stache.md

 ```

 :::best-practice
-It's a good idea to perform a `php please stache:refresh` when deploying changes to your production server so they're immediately available for the nxt request.
+It's a good idea to perform a `php please stache:refresh` when deploying changes to your production server so they're immediately available for the next request.
 :::

 ## Stores